libplctag/libplctag.NET/README.md

 ## Notes

-* Nothing has been tested, it probably doesn't work on your platform.
+* Almost nothing has been tested, it probably won't work for you.
+Please let me know if you use this library and whether it works for you or not (including the platform you are using).

 ## Example Usage